unoplatform/uno/doc/articles/create-an-app-rider.md

 > [!TIP]
 > If you are not able to run the online Live Wizard, you can explore the [`dotnet new` template](xref:Uno.GetStarted.dotnet-new) directly in the CLI.
 > [!IMPORTANT]
 > A notification window will appear for the free registration of the extension.
-If the notification disappears before you can enter the license, you can find it again in the "Notification Bell" at the top right of the Rider window.
+If the notification disappears before you can enter the license, you can find it again in the "Notification Bell" icon at the top right of the Rider window.

 ### Considerations for macOS and Linux